ChunkaiFu/wallet/README.md

 Thank you to our customer for contributing this project to our class.

-# Acknowledgements

-A special thanks to Texas A&M University, the Computer Science Department, and Dr. Ritchey for promoting an environment of self-learning in the world of extreme programming.
-Appreciation to the team members and contributors for their valuable input and hard work.
-Thank you to our customer for contributing this project to our class.

 # Steps to run this app on your local machine:

 ## Environment